kryptco/krypton-android/README.md

 <a href="https://krypt.co"><img src="https://krypt.co/static/dist/img/kryptonite-logo-green-on-white.svg" width="400"/> </a>

-__Kryptonite__ generates and stores an SSH key pair on a mobile phone.
-The Kryptonite app is paired with one or more workstations by scanning a QR code presented in the terminal.
+__Krypton__ generates and stores an SSH key pair on a mobile phone.
+The Krypton app is paired with one or more workstations by scanning a QR code presented in the terminal.
 When using SSH from a paired workstation, the workstation requests a private key signature from the phone.
 The user then receives a notification and chooses whether to allow the SSH login.
 For more